dormantleopard7/lwwip-stream-monitoring-data-project/README.md

         *System variables*.
 If you have admin privileges, click on the *Path* or *PATH* variable in *System Variables* and click *Edit...*.
-Otherwise, do the same in the *User variables for Username* section.
+Otherwise, do the same in the *User variables* section.
         * In the new open window, click *New* and type the path to the *bin* file for your Java installation.
         This should be something like `C:\Program Files\Java\jdk-12.0.1\bin`.